roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   It was the woman's life history as a slave.
 She glanced through the list of owners, reading there had only been two, before her husband.
 Noting the woman's date of birth, and the transfer dates, she calculated the woman had been enslaved at an early age.
 The first owner was probably her father.

   Hollie felt sorry for the woman.
 She had never been a free woman, being enslaved as a girl.
 Reading the notes she found the first sale had her down as a virgin.
 A high price had been obtained for that attribute.
-Report_Story #2